rackerlabs/docs-cloud-monitoring/api-docs/dev-guide/install-configure.rst

    recommended.
 Neither value is stored in clear text, it is used only for this initial authentication.

-   The Cloud Monitoring service creates an agent token and syncs it with the entity representing the resource that you are monitoring.
+   The Rackspace Monitoring service creates an agent token and syncs it with the entity representing the resource that you are monitoring.

    You should see the message ``Agent successfully connected!``

    The agent should automatically start.

-   The next prompt displays a list of Cloud Monitoring entities.
+   The next prompt displays a list of Rackspace Monitoring entities.

 ..  note::
-    A Cloud Monitoring entity is created automatically for every Rackspace cloud server on your account.
+    A Rackspace Monitoring entity is created automatically for every Rackspace cloud server on your account.
 But if you install the agent on a dedicated server, or on a server not hosted with Rackspace, including a server in a Rackspace private cloud, entities are not automatically